manuelkiessling/manuel.kiessling.net/content/getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2.md

         fi
     done

-The script takes care to never break DNS lookups by making sure that entries are only written if the lookup result really is an IP address (and not some gibberish resulting from a failed `dig` run), and always writes the complete new content out into the hosts file in one go.
+The script takes care to never result in a hosts file that would break DNS lookups by making sure that entries are only written if the lookup result really is an IP address (and not some gibberish resulting from a failed `dig` run), and always writes the complete new content out into the hosts file in one go.
+It also works whether there is only one A record for a name or multiple records.